2017 Hungarian Ladies Open

-The 2017 Hungarian Ladies Open was a tennis tournament played on indoor hard courts.
+The 2017 Hungarian Ladies Open was a women's tennis tournament played on indoor hard courts.
 It was the 20th edition of the Hungarian Ladies Open, and an International-level tournament on the 2017 WTA Tour.
 The tournament was upgraded this year from its 2016 status as a $100,000 ITF Women's Circuit tournament.
+First-seeded Tímea Babos won the singles title.